BruNwa/Employee-Management-System/README.md

 # Employee-Management-System Database structure

 ## Overwiew
-Before describing stucture of database let us have a look at the visualisation of it to better comprehend the idea behind it:
+Before describing stucture of database let us have a look at the visualisation of it to better comprehend the idea behind it, notice that all the names are in lowercase and singular:
 ![Alt Text](database_structure.png)

 ## Database employee_management_system - table structure